-Farming in Everwind is not complicated once you understand the three-part system the game uses: container, soil, and sapling.
+Farming in Everwind is not complicated once you understand the three-part system: container, soil, and sapling.
 Get those three things right, match your crop to the correct altitude zone, and your airship becomes a self-sustaining food source.
 Skip any one of them and your plants wither before you see a single harvest.

 What do you need to start farming in Everwind?